springload/draftail/.github/ISSUE_TEMPLATE/bug_report.md

     * Create a new app and try to reproduce the issue in it.
       This is useful if you roughly know where the problem is, or can’t share the real code.

-    * Or, copy your app and remove things until you’re left with the minimal reproducible demo.
+    * Or, copy your app and remove things until you arrive at the minimal reproducible demo.
       This is useful for finding the root cause.
 You may then optionally create a new project.

   Once you’re done, push the project to GitHub and paste the link to it below: